March 02, 2015

 Jesus reminded them that it was God’s place, or was supposed to be, and if they didn’t perceive the presence of the living God there, then there was nothing distinctive about the temple at all.
 Jesus was a little more sensitive to such things than the average person in Jerusalem.
 Maybe others could walk past kiosks, cash registers, and blue light specials in the narthex of God’s house and not bat an eye, but as the very Son of God who himself would soon become the living, walking, breathing temple of God, Jesus took the affront of all this personally.

-My colleague John Rottman recently called my attention to a story from 2007.
+My colleague John Rottman once called my attention to a story from a few years back.
 It seems that one day in a busy Washington D.C.
 Metro station, a man with an open violin case in front of him played his fiddle for the passersby.
 Quite a few children and young people stopped and stared but were soon enough hustled off by their parents.
 About half a dozen people stayed for a minute or two before moving on to catch their train.
 A couple of dozen people threw money into the open violin case.
 After a while the violinist had collected a total of $32.17.